To create and serve a more informed public.

 KUOW's 94.9 FM analog and HD Radio signals broadcast from Seattle's Capitol Hill with a power of 100,000 watts.
 KUOW also broadcasts from KQOW 90.3 FM in Bellingham.
 KUOW FM is simulcast on KUOW 1340 AM and serves Olympia and other communities in Thurston and Pierce Counties from our AM transmitter in Tumwater, Wash.

-KUOW provides live streaming of 94.9 FM programming and more great public radio programs on KUOW2.
+KUOW provides live streaming of 94.9 FM programming.

 Audio archives and podcasts of KUOW–produced programs and local and regional news from KUOW and the Northwest News Network (N3) are also available online.